edulonde/edulonde/README.md

 ## Hi there <img src="hands-wave.gif" width="4%" height="4%"/>
 My name is José Eduardo , this are some facts about me:

-- 💻 I am currently at 1st year Computer Engineering at [UNIVESP](https://univesp.br/) .
+- 💻 I am currently at 2st year Computer Engineering at [UNIVESP](https://univesp.br/) .
 - 🚀 I'm currently studying Full Stack Web postgraduate at [PUC-MG-Virtual](https://www.pucminas.br/PucVirtual/Paginas/default.aspx).
 - 🌱 My first education was is in Bachelor of Social Sciences at [UNICAMP](https://www.unicamp.br/unicamp/).
-- ⚡ I am a Open Source and Tech Enthusiast, I believe that technology makes the world better.
-- 🚴 I am an urban cyclist and cycling is my main mode of transport.
+- 🚴 I am an urban cyclist.
 - 🌄 I really love to trekking.

 ### Human Languages: